gabrysiak/node-express-starter/README.md

 node-express-starter
 ====================

-NodeJS and ExpressJS starter template for MVC application
+NodeJS and ExpressJS starter template for MVC application using SWIG templates and AssetManager

 To install application simply run:
 ```